 Safety

-Lots of our activities have an element of risk, so we work hard to make sure that everyone involved is as safe as possible.
+Many of the Society’s activities have an element of risk, so we work hard to make sure that everyone involved is as safe as possible.

 General

-All members are encouraged to take reasonable safety precautions with any activity.
-If any member sees a dangerous situation, they can call ‘HOLD!’ to warn everyone present to freeze until the danger has been evaluated and dealt with.
+The guiding principle of the Society is Chivalry and Courtesy to all.
+To fulfil this principle members are encouraged to take reasonable safety precautions with any activity.
+If any event participant sees a dangerous situation, they can call ‘HOLD!’ to warn everyone present to freeze until the danger has been evaluated and dealt with.
 Many events have an on-duty first aid officer, called a Chirurgeon.

 Combat